-• Pupils with behavioural issues or who need special support at any particular time
+Pupils with behavioural issues or who need special support at any particular time seeking outside help.

-For most pupils the School's strong pastoral system (Tutors, Houseparents and Senior School Nurse) means that problems can be addressed quickly and satisfactorily, without seeking outside help.
 In some cases, an appointment with the School Doctor may be appropriate.
 However, where more specialist input is needed, the School has forged close links with the Surrey Child and Adolescent Mental Health Service (CAHMS) and can refer pupils for confidential counselling once permission has been obtained from parents.